Superfluidity: The Psychology of Peak Performance

 Why it's important to break the "flow" experience into two tiers.

 Flow is an energized mental state that occurs when a person is totally focused and immersed in an activity and the challenge matches a person's level of skill.
 Being "in the zone" is another way of describing flow.

 Mihaly Csikszentmihalyi first defined flow in his seminal book Beyond Boredom and Anxiety: Experiencing Flow in Work and Play (1975).
 He later acknowledged that, “there seems to be a need to reinvent or re-express the answer of what to do to create flow every couple of generations.”

 I use the concept of "superfluidity" to describe an elevated, second tier of the flow experience.
 Technically, superfluidity is defined as “the property of flowing without friction or viscosity.”
 Differentiating flow from superfluidity is helpful for demystifying a regular state of flow and making the process of achieving a flow state more accessible to people from all walks of life and skill levels.

 Why is it important to break flow into two-tiers?

 Creating flow regularly is the key to mastery.
 The experience of flow is universal and accessible to anyone who practices consistently.
 Too many people believe that creating a state of flow or being in the zone is reserved for professional athletes or elite level performers.
 This is not the case!

-In my pursuit to become a world-class athlete I realized that there are two very distinctive phases of the flow experience that none of my coaches or mentors had ever differentiated.
+In my pursuit to become a world-class athlete, I realized that there are two very distinct phases of the flow experience, which my coaches and mentors had never differentiated.
 My empirical findings showed that the flow experience was being jumbled up under one umbrella that included an elevated tier that crossed into a much more episodic state of ‘ecstasy’ and ‘peak experiences’ that I had studied in school.
-The descriptions people have used over the years to describe flow, being in the zone, and peak experiences has a rich history that I will synopsize in this blog.
+The descriptions people have used over the years to describe flow, being in the zone and peak experiences, has a rich history that I will summarize in this blog post.

 What is superfluidity?